fmohiudd/UFOs/README.md

 ### **Results:**

 The dynamic webpage constructed is shown in Fig 1 below.
-This figure does not have user input.
+This figure does not have a user input.
 The text shown in the box is a placeholder, not the search filter input by the user.
 A user can enter one or more search criteria in the filter box.
 Fig 2 - Fig 5 shows the same table with different search criteria.
 If there is no entry that matches the user criteria, then the table is blank.

 <img src="static/images/UFO_webpage_table.png">